How to get a mortgage, by Matt Stevens

-While your rating will certainly have an impact on your application, don’t assume that you’ll never get a mortgage because your credit rating isn’t perfect.
-Every lender uses their own unique assessment matrix, and your credit rating is just one aspect of this: they’ll also look at other factors, like your income and deposit.
+While your rating will certainly have an impact on your application, don’t assume that you’ll never get a mortgage if your credit rating isn’t perfect.
+Every lender uses their own unique assessment matrix, and your credit rating is just one aspect of this — they’ll also look at other factors, like your income and deposit.

 Even if you have serious credit problems, you might still be able to apply for an adverse credit mortgage.
 These are designed to help those with a less than pristine credit history get on the property ladder, so speak to a mortgage advisor about your options today.

-In this section, we’ll take you through each stage of the process, including estimates of the time frames for each step, so you can get an idea of how long it takes to get a mortgage.
+Here, we’ll take you through each stage of the process and provide you with estimates of the time frames for each step, so you can get an idea of how long it takes to get a mortgage.

 How long does it take?
 1–2 weeks

 Once you know how much you’re able to borrow, you can start looking for a good rate.
-It can be tricky to work out exactly how each rate works out in real terms, so if you need some extra help, try our mortgage finder: this will give you a breakdown of how each one works out in terms of monthly repayments and the total interest payable.
+It can be tricky to work out exactly how each rate works out in real terms so, if you need some extra help, read our guide to mortgage interest rates, which outlines everything you need to keep in mind.

-The role of the broker doesn’t stop once they’ve found you the right product: they’ll also assist you with all aspects of filling out the mortgage application.
-They will also help you to understand the final mortgage offer before you sign.
+The role of the broker doesn’t stop once they’ve found you the right product, either — they’ll also assist you with all aspects of filling out the mortgage application and help you to understand the final mortgage offer before you sign.
 If you’d like to get in touch with one of our professional brokers, call us on 033 33 44 33 72 today.